simbo/rm-node_modules/README.md

 rmnm -c ~/projects
 ```

-If no default directory is configured, the current working directory will be used.
+If no default directory is configured and no directory is given via the `-d`
+option, the current working directory will be used.

 ## FAQ